min2ha/ukwa-site/content/target/41598/index.en.md

   "subject": "EU Referendum"
 }

-# Treasury: HM Treasury analysis: the immediate economic impact of leaving the EU

 New Treasury analysis shows a vote to leave the EU would tip Britain’s economy into a year-long recession, , with at least 500,000 jobs lost and GDP around 3.6% lower